On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Matthew Jones, Chris Laumann, Gianni Mossi, Eleanor Rieffel, Antonello Scardicchio and Davide Venturelli for valuable discussions of the issues in this work.
-We would like to thank Caleb Rotello for detailed feedback on the manuscript.
+We would like to thank Tameem Albash, David Huse, Matthew Jones, Chris Laumann, Gianni Mossi, Ojas Parekh, Eleanor Rieffel, Luca Trevisan, Antonello Scardicchio and Davide Venturelli for valuable discussions of the issues in this work.
+We would like to thank Alex Dalzell and Caleb Rotello for detailed feedback on the manuscript.
 We would also like to thank Takuto Komatsuki and Joey Liu for support with HPC calculations.
 This work was supported by the DARPA Reversible Quantum Machine Learning and Simulation program under contract HR00112190068, as well as by National Science Foundation grants PHY-1653820, PHY-2210566, DGE-2125899, and by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359.
-The SQMS Center supported EK's advisory role in this project, as well as time improving and fine tuning the algorithms and writing the paper.
+The SQMS Center supported EK's advisory role in this project, as well as time improving and fine tuning the algorithms (including the formulation of the MSFO algorithm) and writing the paper.
 Many of the numerical simulations in this work were performed with a generous grant of HPC access from the Fujitsu Corporation.
 Part of this research was performed while the one of the authors (BAB) was visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS-1925919).
 The Flatiron Institute is a division of the Simons Foundation.